-23. Holidays for the purpose of this section of the Determination shall mean and be deemed to be New Year's Day, Australia Day, Good Friday, Easter Saturday, Easter Monday, Queen's Birthday, Labour Day, Anzac Day, Christmas Day, Boxing Day, Melbourne Cup Day, or such other day as is generally observed in the locality as a substitute for any of the said days respectively.
+- 23. Holidays for the purpose of this section of the Determination shall mean and be deemed to be New Year's Day, Australia Day, Good Friday, Easter Saturday, Easter Monday, Queen's Birthday, Labour Day, Anzac Day, Christmas Day, Boxing Day, Melbourne Cup Day, or such other day as is generally observed in the locality as a substitute for any of the said days respectively. - 23a.
+In connexion with the visit to Australia of Her Majesty Queen Elizabeth II., where a public holiday or public half-holiday is proclaimed by Order in Council throughout any municipality or part thereof, or within any defined area, such public holiday or public half-holiday shall, so far as such municipality or part thereof, or such defined area is concerned, be deemed to be included in the list of holidays prescribed in clause 23 hereof.